-Like any big change in life, your loved ones move to the Retreat assisted living is a transition that will take some getting used to.
-For a lot of seniors, especially if they are relocating to Grand Junction, it’s a move that feels thrust upon them, rather than something they’re actively choosing.
+Like any big change in life, your loved ones move to the Retreat assisted living in Grand Junction is a transition that will take some getting used to.
+For a lot of seniors, especially if they are relocating, it’s a move that feels thrust upon them, rather than something they’re actively choosing.
 As you’d expect, that makes the transition that much harder.

-In the meantime, here are some tips to help with the initial process of adjusting to assisted living.
+In the meantime, take a look at some tips from Senior Advisor to help with the initial process of adjusting to assisted living.

 Read Full Article